swfiua/gotu/docs/apersonalview.rst

 With an older universe, there is now no constraint on how long different parts of the universe have had to communicate and develop harmonics.

+The universe isn't a vacuum, it is full of dust.
+Suppose each particle of dust obeys the Sciama Principle?

 No Dark Matter?